-When you wake up from anesthesia you will be in a special brace.
+When you wake up from anesthesia you will have a soft bulky bandage on the knee.
 If you received a nerve block prior to surgery your knee/leg will be numb and heavy.
-You will have a bulky bandage on the knee.
 When fully awake you will be able to return home.
-In some cases, a CPM (continuous passive motion) machine will be set-up at home to help with early range of motion after surgery.